Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2016

 DISCUSSIONS, ACADEMIC BEHAVIOR, EXPECTATIONS:

 Please treat each other with respect and tolerance.
 People do have different views and opinions, but these can only contribute to the rich experience I hope you all will have in this class.
-I have my own opinions, and will let you know where I stand if you are anxious to find out.
+I have my own opinions, and will let you know where I stand if you are anxious to find out (privately).
 Let me also hear what you think--the University is a place of critical exchanges and the development of new thoughts and ideas.
 You are strongly encouraged to participate in class as much as possible.
-The two class meetings only be of profit to you if you respond to my questions and those of your classmates and engage in our discourse.
+The two class meetings can only be of profit to you if you respond to my questions and those of your classmates and engage in our discourse.
+Moreover, I very much hope to get questions from you, which can trigger a class discussion.
 Despite the huge class size, we all together can transform it into a communal learning situation.
-We plan to hold 10 minutes of questions each time.
-You will be invited to line up in the two aisles and use the stand-up mike.
-I very much hope that you will utilize that opportunity.

 For the University of Arizona Policy on Threatening Behavior by Students, click on this link.

-Ger 160 D1, formerly Trad.
-104, “Eroticism and Love in the Middle Ages,” offered through the German Studies Department, is part of the university-wide General Education Curriculum, Tier 1.
+Ger 160 D1 “Eroticism and Love in the Middle Ages,” offered through the German Studies Department, is part of the university-wide General Education Curriculum, Tier 1.

 In line with the most recent approaches in medieval scholarship this course offers a comparative and interdisciplinary approach in literary and cultural-historical analysis.
 As far as I can tell, this is a unique course hardly paralleled by any other course taught at American universities.
 Although to some extent focused on medieval German literature, it deals with a wide spectrum of European texts and other forms of artistic representations which reflect the broad gamut of medieval culture.The discussions will center on the question how the authors work within a cultural tradition and how they transcend it, how they reflect and shape reality, and how they define their notion of courtly love.
 All texts will be read in English translation.